Cambodia: Body of missing British tourist found at sea | DW | 31.10.2019

 The police chief added that Bambridge's family was with the authorities when they found the body and that they will carry out an autopsy when the body reaches the mainland.
 Earlier indications had pointed to drowning as the cause of death.

-The discovery comes a day after police announced Wednesday that their search Bambridge, also in the same area, had failed to find any clues about her disappearance.

-The location of Bambridge's bag with money, a cellphone and a watch was located on a rock near the edge of the ocean on Koh Rong, prompting an investigation that compromised of divers, land-based teams and police drones.
+The discovery of Bambridge's bag with money, a cellphone and a watch on a rock near the edge of the ocean on Koh Rong had prompted an investigation that compromised of divers, land-based teams and police drones.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.